-3 Critical accounting estimates and judgements (continued)
+Revenue and profit recognition (continued)

 The Company uses the percentage of completion method of revenue recognition in all its long term contracts.
 In these long term contracts, revenue and expenses are incurred over multiple financial periods.
 This requires estimates of revenue and expenses over multiple periods, considering various elements such as the frequency and extent of the number of employees, materials and other resources required to fulfil the contract terms, billing rates and cost changes.
 Revisions that affect a contract's total estimated profitability results in an adjustment of earnings.
 Where necessary, provisions are established for any probable future losses.